 The difference between the amount paid and the market value at date of exercise, cession or release is the gain that must be taxed.
-Process the gain against IRP5 code 3707 and process the tax according to the directive against IRP5 code 4102.
+Report the gain against IRP5 code 3707 and report the tax according to the directive against IRP5 code 4102.

-3.6.2 Taxation of Broad-Based Employee Share Plans (Section 8B)
+3.7.2 Taxation of Broad-Based Employee Share Plans (section 8B)